korakutiReddamma/Monolithic-frontend-backed-devops-python/Readme.md

 Features The monolithic application provides the following features:

-User authentication and authorization across both backend applications Backend application 1: CRUD (Create, Read, Update, Delete) operations for specific data entities Integration with external APIs for data retrieval Backend application 2: Real-time data processing and analytics Integration with external services for data enrichment Frontend application: User interface for interacting with the backend applications Dashboard for visualizing data and analytics
+User authentication and authorization across both backend applications Backend application

+1: CRUD (Create, Read, Update, Delete) operations for specific data entities Integration with external APIs for data retrieval Backend application.

+2: Real-time data processing and analytics Integration with external services for data enrichment.

+ Frontend application: User interface for interacting with the backend applications Dashboard for visualizing data and analytics

 Backend Applications The monolithic application includes the following backend applications: